The Marvelous Misadventures of Flapjack

-The Marvelous Misadventures of Flapjack (also known as The Misadventures of Flapjack, or simply Flapjack) is an American animated television series created by Thurop Van Orman for Cartoon Network.
-It premiered in the United States on June 5, 2008.
-It stars Van Orman as the voice of Flapjack, a naive young boy who was raised by a whale named Bubbie and is mentored by a crusty old pirate named Captain K'nuckles.
-Together the trio spend their days in Stormalong Harbor, where most of the show takes place, whilst getting into mishaps on the search for the elusive Candied Island.
+The Marvelous Misadventures of Flapjack is an American animated television series created by Thurop Van Orman for Cartoon Network.
+The series premiered on June 5, 2008, and ended on August 31, 2010.
+It stars Van Orman as the voice of Flapjack, a naïve young boy who was raised by a whale named Bubbie and is mentored by a crusty old pirate named Captain K'nuckles.
+Together the trio spend their days in Stormalong Harbor, where most of the show takes place, while getting into mishaps on the search for the elusive Candied Island.

 Van Orman, who pitched the idea to Cartoon Network as early as 2001, incorporated his own dreams of marine adventures, acquired while living in Florida as a boy, into the series.
-After three seasons and 46 episodes, the series ended on August 31, 2010.
 During its run, Flapjack received two Primetime Emmy Award nominations, two Annie Award nominations, and one Golden Reel Award nomination.

 Synopsis

 Setting

 Most characters live in the fictional city of Stormalong Harbor.
 The city is built on a series of docks in the middle of the ocean with little surrounding land.
 It is possible to actually swim underneath the city, which is often done by Bubbie.
 The wealthier citizens live on more elevated piers which have vegetation-growing land attached to it, while the lower class lives lower in the city.
 Stormalong also has a sewer system and a series of tunnels.
 Most inhabitants are sailors of some sort, and sailors and/or pirates are constantly visiting from other lands.
 Stormalong has a great variety of (often bizarre) shops, including a bar that serves candy instead of alcohol (The Candy Barrel).
-The city appears quite dystopian, having a high level of crime and loitering, and the only forms of law enforcement are the Dock Hag and a small police force.
+The city appears quite dystopian, having a high level of crime and loitering, and the only form of law enforcement is a small police force headed by the Dock Hag.

 Plot

 The series revolves around three main characters: Flapjack, Captain K'nuckles, and Bubbie.
-Flapjack is a young man who was raised by a talking whale named Bubbie.
-Flapjack and Bubbie lead a peaceful life until the duo rescue a pirate by the name of Captain K'nuckles, who tells Flapjack of a place called Candied Island, an island made entirely of candy.
-Inspired by the adventurous pirate, Flapjack, Captain K'nuckles, and Bubbie get into strange predicaments and "misadventures" in search of candy, Candied Island, and the coveted title of "Adventurer".
-The three spend most of their time in Stormalong Harbor, their place of residence and home to many strange characters.
+Flapjack is a young boy who was raised by a talking whale named Bubbie.
+Flapjack and Bubbie lead a peaceful life until the duo rescue a pirate by the name of Captain K'nuckles, who regales Flapjack with tales of a place called Candied Island, an island made entirely of candy (as its name suggests), which he's spent much of his life searching for.
+Enamored by this, and much to the chagrin of Bubbie, Flapjack decides to help him on his quest for Candied Island and dreams of the coveted title of "Adventurer" K'nuckles purports himself to uphold.
+Unfortunately, not only is K'nuckles not the adventurer he once was, the trio don't know where to begin looking for the fabled island, leading them into a series of strange predicaments and "misadventures" in search of the aforementioned island and candy in general.
+When not exploring, the three spend their time in Stormalong Harbor, their place of residence and home to many strange characters.